laruiss/front-boilerplate/README.md

 html5bootstrap
 ==============

-A ready-to-code set of files to begin coding right away with all the tools the open source community to offer in its great generosity.
+A ready-to-code set of files to begin coding right away with all the tools the open source community offers in its great generosity.

 # Why node ?